Abbasmo72/Math-in-Python/README.md

 1. The function receives a number.
 2. If the number is less than 2, it is not prime.
 3. For numbers greater than 1, it checks if the number is divisible by any number between 2 and itself minus one.
-4. If divisible, the number is not prime; otherwise, it is prime
+4. If divisible, the number is not prime; otherwise, it is prime.

 ## Python Code
 ```python